Instagram & Your Catholic Church

 It’s all about helping people to know your parish.
 Include parishioner highlights with personal testimonies, a “volunteer of the week,” or ministry snapshots to highlight all that your parish does, both within and outside the walls!

 PRO-TIP: Running a parish is hard, and when you throw in curating social media content for your parish, it’s just another hurdle.
-With LPi's pre-curated social media content, you’ll find the latest in stock photography, church clip art, Catholic prayers, weekly Gospel reflections, and more, all hand-picked inside our daily social media content resource for your parish and set up in an easy-to-use calendar format!
-And if you’re a bulletin customer, you already have access !
+With LPi's pre-curated social media content, you’ll find the latest in stock photography, church clip art, Catholic prayers, weekly Gospel reflections, and more, all hand-picked inside our daily social media content resource for your parish.
+In fact, if you’re a bulletin customer, you already have access !

 Share